 - RB TreVeyon Henderson: April 10

 - LB Reid Carrico: April 13

-Ten other freshmen who enrolled early in January in order to participate in spring practice are awaiting their black stripe removal.
+Seve other freshmen are awaiting their black stripe removal.